 © Juuso Noronkoski, All That Is Solid Melts Into Air, 2019, 62 x 52 mm, edition of 6 + 2 AP, Pigment Print

 Juuso Noronkoski from Helsinki works with photographs and installations to explore nature and its matter.

 Juuso Noronkoski is represented internationally by Gallery Taik Persons, Berlin.

 Geometric gold-silver forms capture the blue and blackness of reproduced landscape from a bygone age resulting in the mystical attraction of woven tapestry.
-Fantastical characters float before a traditional setting, open up fictional spheres, captivate all senses.
+Fantastical characters float before a traditional setting, open up fictional spheres.

 Photo of a woven tapestry: Achim Kukulies, Düsseldorf

 © Claudia Wieser, Untitled, 2013, Woven tapestry, 3 +1 AP, 280 x 188 cm